-Regina George's Sister In 'Mean Girls' Posted An Adorable TBT For 'Mean Girls' Day
+Regina George's Little Sister Posted The Best TBT On Instagram For 'Mean Girls' Day

 One of the defining moments of any person's life in the early 2000s was seeing Mean Girls for the first time.
 Aside from Bring It On and Legally Blonde, I have seen Mean Girls more times than any other movie.
 No shame in my game — this movie is everything to me.
 It's important for all of us to recognize Oct.
 3 for what it is — (unofficial) National Mean Girls Day.
 To celebrate, Regina George's sister in Mean Girls posted the sweetest behind-the-scenes photo.